-BCH 6336-Neurochemistry.
-A study of the biochemistry and regulation of metabolic processes characteristic of neural tissues, the biosynthesis and metabolism of neurotransmitters, the biochemical basis of certain neurological disease states in man, and the structure and mechanism of function of neurohormones, in normal and pathological states.
-BCH 6337-Mechanisms of Enzyne Action.
-Prerequisite: BCH 5721 or equivalent.
-A study of the principles of catalysis and their applications in enzyme-catalyzed reactions.
+BCH 6337-Mechanisms of Enzyme Action.
+Prerequisite: BCH 5921 or equivalent.
+A study of the principles of catalysis and their applications in enzymecatalyzed reactions.
 Topics are selected specifically to meet the needs of students in medical biochemistry.

-BCH 6521-Human intermediary Metabolism and its Regulation, Prerequisite: BCH 5721, CHEM 433, 436, 437 or equivalent.
-Consideration of normal and abnormal human intermediary metabolism with major emphasis on biosynthetic and catabolic pathways and on modulation
+BCH 6521-Human Intermediary

+Metabolism and Its Regulation.

+Prerequisite: BCH 5921, CHEM 433, 436,

+437 or equivalent.
+Consideration of normal

+and abnormal human intermediary

+metabolism with major emphasis on

+biosynthetic and catabolic pathways and

+on modulation and control.